Prefiguration group of the International Observatory on Information and Democracy (IOID)

 Methodology of the Observatory

-Produce recommendations on IOID’s methodology, considering that it will be based on a meta-analysis of the information space, i.e., on an aggregation and synthesis of all available research and data.
+Produce recommendations on OID’s methodology, considering that it will be based on a meta-analysis of the information space, i.e., on an aggregation and synthesis of all available research and data.

 Define the research areas within the scope of this meta-analysis and how it will be cross-referenced with data on democratic developments